getsentry/sentry-docs/src/collections/_documentation/common/getting_started/getting_started_template.md

 Add Sentry's <!--SDK name--> SDK to automatically report errors and exceptions in your application.

 On this page, we provide concise information to get you up and running quickly.
 To learn more, use the links to in-depth content.
+Also, if you don't already have an account and Sentry project established, head over to [Sentry.io](https://sentry.io/signup/), then return to this page.

 In the right place?
 We also offer documentation for:
 <!--